gruntjs/grunt-docs/grunt.event.md

 ```

 ### grunt.event.many
 Adds a listener that will execute **n times** for the event before being removed.
-The listener is invoked only the first time the event is fired, after which it is removed.

 ```js
 grunt.event.many(event, timesToListen, listener)